-□ FINAL WORD "Remember that despite appearances a person in this goal is discouraged.
-Also, keep in mind that when you redirect any goal, including this one, you heal the part of you that feels inferior, and you gain a high-asset ally."
+(e.g., that despite appearances a person in this goal is discouraged.
+Also, keep in mind that when you redirect any goal, including this one, you heal the part of you that feels inferior, and you gain a high-asset ally.")